 Trail maps are available online through the ATV Club, Tri-County Trailblazer's social media pages.

 16.3.2 ATV Routes on County Highways

-To connect the off-road trail portions together, ATVs are permitted on county highways in the following locations:
+To connect the off-road trail portions together, ATVs are permitted on county highways in the locations shown in Figure 16.2.